yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 * String
 * Variable

-**Note:** For all practice today, scholars will be working in Xcode Playgrounds.
+**Note:** For all practice today, scholars will be working in repl.it.

 ## 🌎 Warm Up